-Special responsibilities: Member, Audit and Risk Committee Interests in shares: 80,000 fully paid ordinary shares
+Special responsibilities: Member, Audit and Risk Committee Interests in shares:

-Name: Rebecca DeLaet
+80,000 fully paid ordinary shares

-Title: Non-Executive Director
+Rebecca DeLaet Name: Non-Executive Director Title: M.Fin, B.Science Qualifications:

-Qualifications: M.Fin.
-B.Science

-Experience and expertise: Ms. DeLaet has worked for the Ofer Global group of companies since 1990.
+Ms. DeLaet has worked for the Ofer Global group of companies since 1990.
+Prior to Experience and expertise:

-Prior to focusing exclusively on O.G.
+focusing exclusively on O.G.
 Energy activities in 2019, Rebecca spent the previous ten years overseeing Ofer Global's finance activities, including debt and equity financing, treasury operations and risk management.
 Ms. DeLaet was responsible for the initial structuring and capitalisation of Omni Offshore Terminals' assets in 1994, establishing an independent oil and gas arm for Ofer Global.
 Since then, she has been responsible for all of the financing activities for the Omni organisation.
 Ms DeLaet is a director of O.G.
 Energy, O.G.
 Oil & Gas and New Zealand Oil & Gas, where she chairs the audit committee.
 As a member of the O.G.
 Energy Senior Management Committee, she helps drive strategy for Ofer Global's energy activities.
-Ms. DeLaet has a Masters in Finance and Bachelor of Science from the Wharton School at the University of Pennsylvania.
+Ms. DeLaet has a Masters in Finance and Bachelor of Science from the Wharton

+School at the University of Pennsylvania.

-Other current directorships:
+Other current directorships: O.G.
+Energy Holdings Ltd.

 O.G.
-Energy Holdings Ltd. O.G.
 Oil & Gas Limited